 If the debt underlying an Allowed General Unsecured Claim or an Allowed Subordinated Notes Claim is a security in the Debtor, the exchange of the Allowed General Unsecured Claim or Allowed Subordinated Notes Claim may qualify as a recapitalization or other nonrecognition transaction for U.S. federal income tax purposes.
 In such case, a Holder that realizes a loss on the exchange would not be permitted to recognize the loss.
-A Holder of an Allowed General Unsecured Claim will receive New Common Stock and General Unsecured Warrants.
-A Holder of a Subordinated Notes Claim will receive New Common Stock and Subordinated Notes Warrants.
+Pursuant to the Plan, (i) each Holder of an Allowed General Unsecured Claim will receive New Common Stock and, provided that the Class of Senior Notes Claims votes to accept the Plan, the Warrants and (ii) provided that the Class of Senior Notes Claims votes to accept the Plan, each Holder of an Allowed Subordinated Notes Claims will receive the Warrants and, provided that the Class of Subordinated Notes Claims also votes to accept the Plan, Stock.
 For U.S. federal income tax purposes, the Warrants should qualify as securities and should be treated as having a "principal amount" of zero.
 As a result, a Holder of an Allowed General Unsecured Claim or an Allowed Subordinated Notes Claim generally should not recognize any gain or loss on the exchange.
 For a discussion of potential scenarios where gain but not loss may be required to be recognized, please see the discussion below relating to "accrued interest" and "market discount."